 Here’s an overview of all of Facebook’s audience targeting options, but as a musician, you’ll definitely want to explore some of the following:

-People who have visited your website (you’ll need a Facebook pixel to do this)
+- People who have visited your website (you’ll need a Facebook pixel to do this, which Bandzoogle has integrated: Using Facebook Pixel)

 Sometimes, even a small change in your targeting can make a big difference in your conversions.
 Within your campaign, try running different ad sets targeted at different audiences, and compare the results to get a better idea of what’s most effective.

-For musicians, we’d recommend starting out with a simple single-image link ad or a video ad, depending on what your objective is.
-A link ad would be a great choice if you want to drive traffic to a landing page on your band website or your online merch store, while a video ad would be effective to promote an upcoming show, tour, or new music video.
+For musicians, we’d suggest starting out with a single image or a short video, depending on what your objective is.
+An image would be a great choice if you want to drive traffic to your band website or online merch store, while a video would be effective to promote an upcoming show, tour, or music video.

-Once you’ve reviewed all of the details, click the “place order” button.
+Once you’ve finalized and reviewed all the details of your campaign, click the “place order” button.
 Your campaign will be under review at first, but as long as it meets Facebook’s advertising guidelines, the status will update to “active” shortly thereafter.

 The work isn’t over once your campaign is active!
 While it’s running, you need to track its performance and make any necessary adjustments.